 Discovery of communities is used at varying granularities in the analysis of embedded groupings of nodes, for example, in social communities at local, city, and national levels.
 Since manual inspection is not feasible with big data, a fast method for community discovery is beneficial when decisions must be made in a reasonable amount of time.

 Fall 2019.
 Data science pipeline for Twitter data.
 This work encompassed exploratory data analysis on 3.1 million Twitter documents (stored in MongoDB) relating to a broad social media movement.
-I used python packages including Pandas, Numpy, and Gensim natural language toolkits to find user communities and extract specific topic phrases occuring therein.
+I used Scikit and Gensim natural language toolkits to find user communities and extract specific topic phrases occurring therein.

 sbs98 at txstate dot edu